Overview

 Use the Home Loan EMI Calculator to model this for your exact loan amount, tenure, and rate scenarios.

-That Rs 33.7 lakh is the price of certainty — the guarantee that your EMI will never increase.
-Whether that price is worth paying depends entirely on where interest rates go over the next 20 years.
-If floating rates average 12% or higher over that period, the fixed-rate borrower wins.
-If floating rates average lower (which they have historically in India), the floating-rate borrower wins.
+That Rs 33.7 lakh buys certainty, the guarantee that your EMI never moves.
+Whether it's worth paying depends on where interest rates go over the next 20 years.
+If floating rates average 12% or higher across that period, the fixed-rate borrower comes out ahead.
+If they average lower, which is what's happened historically in India, the floating-rate borrower wins.

 When Fixed Rate Makes Sense